AUSCOM, or the ghost of America

 One thousand years in the past.

-Confronted to this unprecedented situation, Elodie Sauveterre decided to avoid interfering with the orbital's local civilization, mark the position of the system and come back to Mundis using the same route it had used to reach the galactic edge - a route that would come to be known as the Laniakea Run.
-Upon re-establishing contact with the Starmoth Initiative she decided to call the orbital "Station Zero" in honour of the Algorab fleet.
+Confronted to this unprecedented situation, Elodie Sauveterre decided to avoid interfering with the orbital's local civilisation, mark the position of the system and come back to Mundis using the same route it had used to reach the galactic edge — a route that would come to be known as the Laniakea Run.
+Upon re-establishing contact with the Starmoth Initiative, she decided to call the orbital “Station Zero” in honour of the Algorab fleet.
 Later the same year, Laniakea went back to Station Zero with a complete exploration fleet that deployed beacons to formally establish the Laniakea run as an official deep space route and build two permanent observation posts at Station Zero and Sauveterre's Respite.
-The full implications of the Laniakea expedition - involving the time-travel capacity of the geometry drive and the Sequence's derelict megastructure empire - are still a topic of active research and remain shrouded in mystery by the Initiative.
+The full implications of the Laniakea expedition — involving the time-travel capacity of the geometry drive and the Sequence's derelict megastructure empire — are still a topic of active research and remain shrouded in mystery by the Initiative.

 To The Stars, Again.